GjjvdBurg/wilderness/README.md

 3. Minor changes to ``setup.py`` to build the manpages.

+## Examples

+Here are some examples that use Wilderness to build command line applications:

+* [fakegit][fakegit] -- A multi-level command line application similar to Git
+* [fakedf][fakedf] -- An application without subcommands similar to df

+> Add your example here by opening a pull request!

 # Notes

 License: See the LICENSE file.

 Author: [Gertjan van den Burg][gertjan]

 [argparse-manpage]: https://github.com/praiskup/argparse-manpage